Terpsichord/project-canens/README.md

 This is a WIP app designed for musicians to be able to easily practice songs (+ plus some other features)

+The end goal is for users to be able to search for songs, and quickly be able to have the tools and information they need to be able to practice the song and understand the music theory behind it

 ### Todo

 - [ ] PWA